sycamore-rs/sycamore/docs/versioned_docs/v0.8/basics/components.md

 view! { cx,
     MyComponent {
         name: "John Doe",
-        // email can be left out and will have the default value.
-In case of a string "".
+        // Since `email` is left out, it will be set to the default value "".
     }
 }
 ```